modelum/AgileSchemaEvolver/README.md

    val customArgs = newArrayList("-i", "models/sql/Umugram.orion", "-o", "models/sql/code-generated")
    ```

-# How ro run workflows with Orion
+# How to run workflows with Orion
-You need configure the codeql-config.yml to specificate the code to analyze.
+You need configure the codeql-config.yml.
+Yo need to create or add a Spring Boot project with Spring Data JPA, and then you can use the codeql-config.yml file to specify the code to analyze.

 1. An orion file must be created and placed in the root of the repository, for example `Umugram.orion`.
    ```txt